 - In addition to our facilities, we require professional services to minister, manage programs, and outreach that meet the needs of the congregation.

 - Members and friends are also very active in standing committees, which receive funding, to engage in community outreach, social justice, and educational programs.

 - Finally, any budget needs to provide room for savings to be ready for maintenance contingencies, sabbaticals, and other non-recurring expected and unexpected expenses.

-To do church well, Beacon currently operates with a budget of over $160,000 per year.
+To do church well, Beacon should operate with a budget of over $150,000 per year.
 Members are invited to tithe (contribute or give away 10% of household income), such as pledging 5% to the congregation and 5% to organizations that speak to your heart.
 Friends are also invited to pledge and contribute financially to the congregation.
 Because there is no required pledge amount, some members are able to pledge more and others pledge less.
 We believe that this is an equitable way for people of differing financial means to be stewards of our congregation and we encourage those who are able, to do more.